-As experienced injury attorneys, we understand how traumatic a hit and run accident can be.
-You're left with injuries, damage to your vehicle, and no way of identifying the driver responsible for the accident.
+As experienced car accident attorneys, we understand how traumatic a hit and run accident can be.
+You’re left with injuries, damage to your vehicle, and no way of identifying the driver responsible for the accident.
 However, even in such a frustrating situation, you may still be able to seek compensation for your damages.

 In this article, we will provide you with a comprehensive guide to hit and run liability, including what it is, who is responsible, and how to pursue compensation.